bolt-project/bolt/docs/source/spark-api.rst

 Methods
 =======

-In addition to implementing the core API, the local bolt array implements the local-specific methods highlighted here.
-Full API documentation can be found below.
+In addition to implementing the `core API`_, the Spark bolt array implements the methods highlighted here.
+Full method documentation can be found below.

+.. _core API: overview-design.html

 .. currentmodule:: bolt.spark.array.BoltArraySpark